 This cabbage slaw is a menu planning dream in that not only can it be made ahead, it is best made ahead.
 One day is perfect, but I have certainly happily eaten leftovers for a couple of days after that.

 The day of soaking in the dressing allows the crunchy vegetables—napa cabbage, bell peppers, and carrots—to soften slightly, and absorb some of the lovely flavors.
-Sesame, soy sauce, rice vinegar, ginger, honey combine in a dressing that is both nutty and vibrant at the same time.
+Sesame, soy sauce, rice vinegar, ginger, and honey combine in a dressing that is both nutty and vibrant at the same time.

 The colors are terrific, but you can change things up, such as using a different color bell pepper, skipping the shallots in favor of half of a red onion, thinly sliced (or yellow, your choice), using multicolored carrots.
 If you don’t have Napa cabbage, use whatever cabbage you have.